-Net cash used in investing activities increased from \$58,369 for the six months ended June 30, 2005 to \$1.1 million for the six months ended June 30, 2006, primarily due to a \$647,431 incurrence of restricted cash attributable to issuances of bank acceptance notes payable and a significant increase in our purchase of property, plant and equipment for the expansion of our assembly lines for the increased products.
+Net cash used in investing activities increased from \$58,369 for the six months ended June 30, 2005 to \$1.1 million for the six months ended June 30, 2006, primarily due to a \$647,431 incurrence of restricted cash attributable to issuances of bank acceptance notes payable and a significant increase in our purchase of property, plant and equipment for the expansion of our assembly lines for the increased production of our solar module products.
 Net cash used in investing activities increased from \$252,249 in 2004 to \$645,997 in 2005, primarily as a result of an increase in our purchase of property, plant and equipment for our silicon reclamation program and the expansion of our assembly lines for the production of solar module products.
 Net cash used in investing activities decreased from \$441,499 in 2003 to \$252,249 in 2004, primarily as a result of the \$331,006 cash amount that we paid for the acquisition of equity interests in CSI Solartronics from our prior Chinese joint venture partners.
-The decrease was offset in part by a significant increase in our purchase of property, plant and equipment for the expansion of equity interests of property, plant and equipment for the expansion of solar module solar module products and as we began selling standard solar modules.
+The decrease was offset in part by a significant increase in our purchase of property, plant and equipment for the expansion of our assembly lines for the production of solar module products and as we began selling standard solar modules.